Agamennon/redux-tiny-router/README.md

 router will wait and re-render server side if on the first render, async actions where fired modifying the state, this makes the client receive the complete state of your app

-This example use a ejs template as its quite elegant for this, or you could just use a react component
+This example use a ejs template as it's quite elegant for this, or you could just use a react component

 ```javascript
 import createStore from '../your/path/create-store.js'; //(this should return a function that creates a store)